Emily Hobhouse: The "cruel system"

 Above all one would hope that the good sense, if not the mercy, of the English people, will cry out against the further development of this cruel system which falls with crushing effect upon the old, the weak, and the children.
 May they stay the order to bring in more and yet more.
 Since Old Testament days was ever a whole nation carried captive?

-Late in 1901 the camps ceased to receive new families and conditions improved in some camps; but the damage was done.
 Historian Thomas Pakenham writes of Kitchener's policy turn:

-No doubt the continued 'hullabaloo' at the death-rate in these concentration camps, and Milner's belated agreement to take over their administration, helped changed K's mind [some time at the end of 1901].
-By mid-December at any rate, Kitchener was already circulating all column commanders with instructions not to bring in women and children when they cleared the country, but to leave them with the guerrillas...
+No doubt the continued 'hullabaloo' at the death rate in these concentration camps, and Milner's belated agreement to take over their administration, helped changed K's mind [some time at the end of 1901].
+By mid-December, at any rate, Kitchener was already circulating all column commanders with instructions not to bring in women and children when they cleared the country but to leave them with the guerrillas...
 Viewed as a gesture to Liberals, on the eve of the new session of Parliament at Westminster, it was a shrewd political move.
 It also made excellent military sense, as it greatly handicapped the guerrillas, now that the drives were in full swing...
 It was effective precisely because, contrary to the Liberals' convictions, it was less humane than bringing them into camps, though this was of no great concern to Kitchener.

 Charles Aked, a Baptist minister in Liverpool, said on 22 December 1901, Peace Sunday: "Great Britain cannot win the battles without resorting to the last despicable cowardice of the most loathsome cur on earth—the act of striking a brave man's heart through his wife's honour and his child's life.
 The cowardly war has been conducted by methods of barbarism... the concentration camps have been Murder Camps."
 Afterwards, a crowd followed him home and broke the windows of his house.